 The Satchel Paige comparison was common—on all levels.
 Paige’s flamboyance versus Day’s quiet, workmanlike approach; Paige’s tall stature versus Day’s 5-feet-8, 170-pound frame; Paige’s self-promotion versus Day’s reluctance to draw attention to his exploits.
 And perhaps most important, the infrequent but remarkable head-to-head competition that had Leon winning three of four games against Satchel.

 According to Negro league historian Todd Bolton, “He was never a self promoter.
 If he were, he might have been elected [to the Hall of Fame] years ago.
-But he was a humble man and let his record speak for itself.”
-In Leon’s own words, “I could hold my own.”
+But he was a humble man and let his record speak for itself.”9 In Leon’s own words, “I could hold my own.”10

-Buck O’Neill’s “scouting report” on Day, filled out on a Kansas City Royals scouting form years later described his pitching as follows, “Front line starter, short arm type, everything quick, strike out pitcher, very durable, worked with three days rest, played 2B or LF between starts, top athlete, very desirable.”
-O’Neill’s reference to short-arming merits a little more elaboration.
+Buck O’Neil’s “scouting report” on Day, filled out on a Kansas City Royals scouting form years later described his pitching as follows, “Front line starter, short arm type, everything quick, strike out pitcher, very durable, worked with three days rest, played 2B or LF between starts, top athlete, very desirable.”11 O’Neil’s reference to short-arming merits a little more elaboration.

 By the time Day was 12 he was playing with the Mount Winans Athletic Club.
 He was good at ball and in the tenth grade, much to the disappointment of his mother, he left Frederick Douglass High School because it had no baseball team.
 This was 1934, when Day was 17.
 He began playing with a semipro team, the Silver Moons, and soon his second base and pitching skills caught the attention of Rap Dixon, the manager of the Baltimore Black Sox.
 Dixon signed Day to play the rest of the 1934 season with the Black Sox, who were now playing in nearby Chester.
 For Day the significance of this move was the mentoring he received from Lamon Yokeley, a pitcher for the Black Sox.
-Said Day, “In his prime, Yokeley was one of the best pitchers in black baseball.
-I saw him pitch an exhibition game against the Philadelphia Athletics … and he shut them down.”
-One can only imagine the tutoring that an impressionable teenager received about the Negro Leagues and pitching.
+According to Yokeley, “I’d tell him what to do, hate not to do.
+He was my boy.”17 One can only imagine the tutoring that an impressionable teenager received about the Negro Leagues and pitching.

-The Eagles moved to Newark in 1936 and there they stayed — and Day with them for the next decade, save for arm troubles in 1938, his brief foray in search of a higher salary to Vargas, Venezuela, and then Vera Cruz, Mexico, in 1940 (where he helped both teams win their league championships), and then military service.
+The Eagles moved to Newark in 1936 and there they stayed — and Day with them for much of the next decade, save for arm troubles in 1938, brief stays with Philadelphia and Homestead, his brief foray in search of a higher salary to Vargas, Venezuela, and then Vera Cruz, Mexico, in 1940 (where he helped both teams win their league championships), and then military service.
 As for 1938, Leon told the story this way: “Well, I was in Cuba in the winter of 1937.
 I was playing in Cuba, and I’m in the shower and I slipped and caught myself with my right arm.
 I felt something pull right then.
-Then, in ’38, when I came back, my arm was messed up.”
+Then, in ’38, when I came back, my arm was messed up.”19

 Negro League seasons were short, at 40 to 60-plus games, only about a third or more the length of a 154-game major-league schedule.
 That did not mean there was no other baseball to be had for Leon and his peers.
 The rest of the time was filled with barnstorming exhibitions, sometimes against a mix of major-league talent, and invariably winter-league ball.
 For Leon, Puerto Rico and Cuba were his offseason havens.
 The records that exist show that he played for Almendares (1937-38) and Santiago (1947-48), winning two-thirds of his games.
 Statistics are spotty for these campaigns, but Day’s Puerto Rican sojourn is the stuff of celebrity.
 He played winter ball for six years in Puerto Rico, most notably with the Aguadilla Sharks.
 Records show that he went 34-26 for the team, struck out 19 in one game in 1939-40 (a Puerto Rican baseball record), batted over .300 each year, and struck out a league record 168 in 1941-42.
 In 1993 the Puerto Rico Baseball Hall of Fame stole a march on Cooperstown and inducted Leon in recognition for his exploits.